joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2017-12-15-Blog-Baby-Steps-01.md

 * write text

-I left off the last bullet which would have said something like save file and exit vi... for a reason... cause I never do that.
+I left off the last bullet which would have said something like save file and exit vi... for a reason... 'cause I never do that.
 Just like having Firefox open with dozens of tabs, with tabbed terminals, I can just leave the stinking text file open... forever.

 I like what I'm seeing with Jekyll.
 But it seems pretty clear to me that I'm going to end up wrapping my usual practice up to auto-generate the post files.
 We'll see...